 You can also use the keyboard to manipulate the combo box.
 Use the up arrow or down arrow to replace the text with the next item in the list without displaying the list.
 Display the list by holding down CTRL and pressing the up arrow or the down arrow.
 When the list is displayed you can move within the list with up arrow and down arrow.
 Hide the list by pressing Esc.

-NightView uses combo boxes to provide access to the command history.
+NightView uses combo boxes to provide access to the command history and to select some settings for the Data Window.
 See "GUI Command History" on page 9-12.
+See "Data Window" on page 9-52.